1958 anti-Tamil pogrom: Political influence over the police

+Prelude

+Vavuniya MP C. Suntharalingam recounted that around the same time, 300 Sinhalese laborers of the Land Development and Irrigation Department armed themselves with blades and proceeded to the Tamil village Cheddikulam in trucks.
+Before they could reach Cheddikulam, an armed group of four Tamils had fired at the gang, and the gang retreated.

-Meanwhile, 400 Tamil labourers were laid off when the British Royal Navy closed its base in Trincomalee.
+Meanwhile, 400 Tamil laborers were laid off when the Royal Navy Dockyard in Trincomalee was closed and transferred to the Government of Ceylon following the request by Prime Minister Bandaranaike in 1956.
 The government proposed to resettle them in the Polonnaruwa district.
 This angered the Sinhalese population there.
 Sinhalese labourers began forming gangs and threatening vigilante attacks on any Tamil migrants to the region.

-On 14th of April, a Sinhalese man was murdered by a Tamil in Trincomalee for communal reasons.
-This led to tension and a few incidents at Trincomalee, but no prolonged trouble or violence.
+Following this, M. W. H. de Silva stated that a Sinhalese man was murdered by Tamils in Trincomalee for communal reasons on April 14, leading to tension and a few incidents at Trincomalee, but no prolonged trouble or violence.
 Soon after, Buddhist organizations began calling for the boycotting of Tamils in Sinhalese areas.

-In Welimada, the electorate of the ultranationalist K. M. P. Rajaratne, a rally on April 24 resulted in several attacks on Tamil boutiques.
-Additionally, in Sinhalese areas, racist pamphlets were sent to government posts and members of the public threatening violence against non-Sinhalese Buddhists if they did not go to the North and East.
+Then, in Welimada, the electorate of the ultranationalist K. M. P. Rajaratne, a rally on April 24 resulted in several attacks on Tamil property.

-On May 15, a Sinhalese trader had been shot dead in Chenkaladi and another Sinhalese was severely wounded by stabbing.
-This occurred after a hand bomb was thrown at the house of a Tamil man, but it is not known if the killing was related to this.
-Regardless, the deceased was returned to his hometown Matara where tensions arose.
+According to G. G. Ponnambalam, member for Jaffna, in the weeks leading up to the riots from April 3 to May 10, Sinhalese groups had published and distributed leaflets which warned Tamils in Colombo to stop the campaign by the Federal Party, otherwise they should be prepared to leave their occupations and go back to Jaffna; and called upon Sinhalese to cut all ties with Tamils and to boycott their businesses.
+Leslie Goonewardene, MP for Panadura, accused the members of the executive committee of Bandaranaike's SLFP of having attended anti-Tamil boycott meetings where people were also called upon to drive out the Tamils, and blamed the government's pandering to its Sinhalese racialist base for enabling the riots to break out.